 Keep in mind that there is a new version of BBox now.
 The differences are really small but the cups have completely different straws.

-Bundles of energy that need something to keep them focused.
+Bundles of energy that need something to keep them busy.
 That’s what our children are.
 We use an iPad Mini for our pretty one to watch cartoons, and play games.
 To protect the tablet while she’s being entertained we use this affordable Ledniceker kids case for iPads.

 On the side note, if you are looking for the best app for toddlers, check out Dave & Eva.
 Mia loves it, and it works offline, which is REALLY important when you are abroad.

 One of the best travel accessories for toddlers that we have is this cheap portable baby bathtub.
-It is multi-functional and can work both as a travel baby bath tub or as a small pool for the toddler to cool play in when it’s hot outside.
+It is multi-functional and can work both as a travel baby bathtub or as a small pool for the toddler to cool play in when it’s hot outside.
 Weighing less than half a kg, it is very light and an easy to use travel baby bath, and the textured bottom makes sure Mia doesn’t slip.

 Mia doesn’t enjoy the shower or a regular bath, so this travel bath toddler is a life saver while traveling.
 The only thing that would have made it better is if we didn’t have to buy the pump separately.